davidkowalk/tabbed_minecraft_scripting/docs/markdown/docs_main.md

 |    -h    | Shows help prompt.
 Aliases are `--h` or `-help`.
 |    -p    | Creates configuration file which can be used by -c
 |    -c    | Takes a path to a configuration file.
 See the config file section for more info.
-|    -i    | Takes a single input file, that will be passed through the compiler.
+|    -i    | Takes a single input file, that will be passed through the transpiler.
 Will be ignored if `-c` is supplied.
 |    -o    | Takes a name for a single output file. -i is required.
 If no output file is supplied the transpiler will prepend "out_" infront of the path supplied with `-i`.
 |    -d    | If flag is set the transpiler will show debug information.
 Alias: `--debug`